maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium6.md

     src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-In the previous article, we explored basic models and data enrichments for our hit song classifier.
-In this article, we will try to push our model a little more, and improve the model performance through better data enrichment and feature engineering.
-First of all, let's recall the context.
+In the first part of this two-part series, we explored basic models and data enrichments for our hit song classifier.
+In this article, we will try to push our model a little more by attempting to improve its performance through better data enrichment and feature engineering.
+Before we get started, let’s recall the context.

-# The Context
+# The context

-When you decide to produce an artist or invest in a marketing campaign for a song, there are many factors to take into account.
-But what if data science could help with this task?
-What if it could help predict whether a song is going to be a hit or not?

-Several articles and papers try to explain why a song became a hit, and the features these songs share.
-We will try to go a bit further, and build a hit song classifier.
-To build such a classifier, we typically will need a lot of data enrichment, since there is no single source of data that can help with such a vast task.
-We will use the following sources to help us build the dataset :
+There’s no shortage of articles and papers trying to explain why a song became a hit, and the features hit songs share.
+Here, we will try to go a bit further and build a hit song classifier.
+To build such a classifier, we’ll typically need a lot of data enrichment because there is no single source of data that can help with such a large task.

+We will use the following sources to help us build the dataset:
 - Google Trends
 - Spotify
 - Billboard
 - Genius.com

-We will consider the following :
-- A song is a hit if it reaches the top 10 of the most trending songs of the year
-- Otherwise, it's not a hit
+We will consider a song a hit only if it reached the top 10 of the most popular songs of the year.
+Otherwise, it does not count as a hit.

-Up to now, we have been using data from the Billboard 100 most popular songs between 2010 and 2018 included.
-We then enriched the data using the Spotify's API.
+In part one we used data from the Billboard Year-End Hot100 Singles Chart between 2010 and 2018.
+We then enriched the data using Spotify’s API.
 Our model achieved an accuracy of 93% on the test set.

 # Data Enrichment through Genius.com

-Genius.com is a great resource if you are looking for song lyrics.
-It offers a great API, all of which is packaged in a great library called `lyricsgenius`.
+[Genius.com](http://genius.com/) is a great resource if you are looking for song lyrics.
+It offers a great API, all of which is packaged in a great library called lyricsgenius.
 Start by installing the package (instructions can be found on [GitHub](https://github.com/johnwmillr/LyricsGenius)).

 You will have to get a token from [Genius.com developer's website](https://docs.genius.com/).